20 mins read

 Divide the work into sections

-But the process does not stop there.
-After the categorization, the sections are divided into smaller sections called “assemblies,” which are components of work.
+But it does not stop there.
+After the categorization, the sections are divided into smaller sections called “assemblies,” which are work components.
 For example, when dealing with a perimeter wall, the estimator will need to takeoff multiple elements that go into assembling the wall, such as concrete, reinforcing steel, rubbed finish, etc.

 Take measurements

-• Unit count: As its name suggests, this technique quantifies items in units, such as doors, windows, sinks, etc. Sometimes, an item’s unit might consist of more than an individual object, such as nails, where one unit is actually five hundred nails.
-Quantifying items based on units is a great help during the estimation process, as you only need to multiply the items by their unit price.
+- Unit count: As its name suggests, this technique quantifies items in units, such as doors, windows, sinks, etc. Sometimes, an item’s unit might consist of more than an individual object, such as nails, where one unit is actually five hundred nails.
+Quantifying items based on units is a great help during estimation, as you only need to multiply the items by their unit price.

-• Surface area: The next technique for taking off quantities is to calculate the amount of material needed to cover an area.
+- Surface area: The following technique for taking off quantities is to calculate the amount of material needed to cover an area.
 For example, you can calculate the length and width of a space to see how much carpet or flooring you need to purchase.

 Record quantities and price them